Introducing societies and clubs at FAU

 If getting involved in projects in talent development, financial management, process optimisation or providing consulting services to regional and international companies is your thing then you are perfect for the Junior Consulting Team (JCT), the student consultancy service run by FAU and Nuremberg Tech.

 JCT acquires consultancy projects and forwards them to its members.
 The young entrepreneurs then form teams and tackle the projects independently.
 Clients include both start-ups and well-established corporations listed on the German Stock Exchange or DAX.
-Past JCT projects include competitive analysis, organising innovation workshops and marketing consultation.
+Past JCT projects include competitive analysis, organizing innovation workshops and marketing consultations.

 The areas covered are just as diverse as the members of the society.
 Physicists, economists, computer scientists or mechanical engineers – JCT unites experts from a number of fields with a wide range of different perspectives.
 JCT looks for new dedicated students to join them at the beginning of each semester.
 Why not apply?

 Teddies with toothache, cuddly tortoises with a sore tummy or dolls with a broken arm: students of medicine and pharmacy organize the teddy bear hospital once a year in the Schlossgarten at FAU for cuddly toys who are not feeling well.
 Over three days, the FAU students treat cuddly toys children bring, helping children get used to going to a doctor through play.
 The patients are examined carefully, given plasters and bandages and sent back home to recover after visiting the pharmacy.

 Several stands are available where the young visitors can try their hand at being a doctor themselves: putting on a bandage, taking an x-ray or assisting in the operating theatre.
 The cuddly toys can even go for a check up to students studying dentistry in Erlangen, showing children how to keep their teeth clean and healthy.

 Funklust had a look around the teddy bear hospital for you: